-The role of a Notified Body is to conduct a conformity assessment under the relevant EU Directives or Regulations.
+The role of a Notified Body is to conduct a conformity assessment under the relevant EU Directives.
+The Notified Body conducts the conformity assessment against the relevant sections of the applicable Directive (MDD, AIMDD or IVDD).
 The conformity assessment usually involves an audit of the manufacturer's quality system and depending upon the particular classification of the device, a review of the relevant technical documentation provided by the manufacturer in support of the safety and performance claims for the device.
-The technical documentation is assessed against the Essential Requirements set out within the EU Directives or the General Safety and Performance Requirements (GSPRs) within the EU Regulations. and considers the relevant guidance set out by the EU.
+The technical documentation is assessed against the essential requirements set out within the EU Directives and considers the relevant guidance set out by the EU.